trendsw/shadboard/README.md

 > For more details on the tools and credits used in Shadboard, visit the [credits page](https://shadboard.vercel.app/docs/miscellaneous/credits).

 ## Apps & Pages

-**Shadboard** offers a collection of pre-built apps and pages that can be easily integrated into your project, saving you time and effort.
-Here’s a list of the available apps and pages:

 - **Email**
 - **Chat**